-Gold mineralization at the Lone Star Zone has been regularly intersected in drilling across a 1,000 meter length at approximately 50 meter intervals, with extensions continuing to approximately 2.5 kilometers.
 The gold, both as disseminations in host rock and contained within quartz veins, is located in a zone above (in the hanging wall) and adjacent to the Bonanza Fault.
-Gold mineralization can occur across an inferred width of up to 130 meters, and the zone is interpreted to strike north-northwest and dip 35 to 50 degrees to the north-northeast.
-Typically holes are drilled at 200 degree azimuth and 55 degree dip; drill core intersections from holes oriented in this fashion are interpreted to be approximately true width but more detailed work, including interpretation of drill sections, is ongoing to verify this in all cases.
+Gold mineralization outcrops at surface, can occur across an inferred width of up to 130 meters, to a vertical depth of 50 meters consistently and to below 100 meters on some sections, and the zone is interpreted to strike north-northwest and dip 35 to 50 degrees to the north-northeast.